dgraph-io/dgraph-docs/content/dql-syntax/json-mutation-format.md

 }
 ```

-Assuming `0x06` is the UID of the node created.
+For example, if  `0x06` is the UID of the node created.

 To remove one value from the list: